-Being a single parent is becoming more and more common, with the US Census Bureau estimating that there are around 12 million single parent families.
+Being a single parent is becoming more common, with the US Census Bureau estimating that there are around 12 million single-parent families.
 As relationships change and dissolve, many children are left with a lone parent.

-If you’re a single parent yourself, you might be wondering if your single parent status will affect your child’s development.
-There’s no doubt that coming from a single parent home does have some impact on children, but there’s no reason children of single parents can’t grow up happy and well adjusted.
+If you’re a single parent yourself, you might be wondering about the impact of single parenting.
+That is if your single parent status will affect your child’s development.
+There’s no doubt that coming from a single-parent home does have some impact on children, but there’s no reason children of single parents can’t grow up happy and well adjusted.

 Let’s take a look at the impact of single parenting on your child’s development, and how you can best support them as they grow.

 Poverty and its effects

 So, how does single parenting affect a child?

 One of the single-parent family problems is that they are more likely to struggle with poverty.
 Being the sole wage earner can cause a noticeable gap between your income and your two-income peers.